 How Many Hours of Sun Do Peas Need?

+Always plant your peas or place your raised beds in an area that gets plenty of sunlight.
 Peas need six to eight hours of direct sunlight each day to truly thrive in your garden.
 Unlike leafy greens, they cannot reach their full potential with just four hours of sunlight per day.
+With enough sun:

 - Climbing peas can easily reach eight feet tall.